Are wood cutting boards heat resistant?

 Thickness

-The thickness of the wood largely varies, and this can affect how well the cutting board holds in the face of heat.
+The thickness of the wood varies widely, and this can affect how well the cutting board holds up in the face of heat.
 A thicker cutting board will have better heat resistance than a thinner one.

 This should also be a factor to be considered when getting your cutting board.
-The thickness should be determined by your kind of usage.
+Your kind of usage should determine the thickness.

 Finish